 The Real Spiritual Results

-- Intimacy with Christ is sweeter; all day long we are in loving conversation.
+- Intimacy with Jesus is sweeter; all day long we are in loving conversation.
 The Daily Examen is deepening my greatest desire – that of intimacy with God – and satisfying it at the same time.

 - Days are not passing in a blur; I’m remembering the details as I’m constantly re-approaching them with gratefulness every few hours.
 I’m becoming more mindful and aware of what treasures God has been sending my way.